daosgava/face-detection/README.md

 npm install

-then open index.html in the browser
+Then open index.html in the browser